edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_reset_password.rst

 ===========

-:gelcmd:`instance reset-password` is a terminal command for resetting or updating the password for a user of an |Gel| instance.
+:gelcmd:`instance reset-password` is a terminal command for resetting or updating the password for a user of a |Gel| instance.

 .. note::